Social Security must reduce benefits in 2034 if reforms aren't made

 Those projections are roughly on par with last year's report, which estimated the combined Social Security trust funds would be tapped out by 2034 and would then only be able to pay out 77% of benefits.

-For the first time since 1982 the program's costs will exceed its payroll income plus interest from the trust funds.
+For the first time since 1982 Social Security's costs will exceed its payroll income plus interest from the $2.9 trillion trust funds.
 That means it now must start drawing down principal in the trust fund to continue paying promised benefits in full.

 The forecast for Medicare, meanwhile, is a bit worse than last year's.